Venue Permission & Council Land Requirements

 → Written permission is always required

-If you’re unsure which applies to your location, please check before booking.
+If you’re unsure which applies, check before booking.

 Schools, Events & Organised Functions